freetom/Microprocessor-RISC-MIPS-Core-Poc-Turing-Complete/README.md

 A test program is loaded (in binary form) in the ROM when you open up the project.
 It computes the factorial number of a given number.

-For further information, there's the project file.
+For further information, there's the project file, the program file and a subset of the MIPS instruction set.

 The circuit has been developed with Logic Circuit http://www.logiccircuit.org/

+Tomas Bortoli - 2013